Homophobia and internalised homophobia

 I grew up in a small country town and was heavily connected with a local church.
 My friendships revolved around the church and i spent a large amount of time at bible studies, church services and being part of the running of things.

-At a young age i made commitment to not drink, have sex or do anything against the bible.
+At a young age I made commitment to not drink, have sex or do anything against the bible.
 I was seen as a sweet sensitive kid that was passionate.
 On the outside this is what people saw throughout my teenage years but what they didn’t see was the double life…

 I tell this story to show that there is hope in changing our negative thoughts about being gay and to encourage you towards getting some help with it.

-Its OK to be you
+It’s OK to be you

 Finding yourself takes time and then being comfortable with yourself when you do can be hard.
-Whether your different because of your sexual orientation, gender identity, race or interests, your uniqueness can be a point of positive interest.
+Whether you’re different because of your sexual orientation, gender identity, race or interests, your uniqueness can be a point of positive interest.

 The term minority stress has been coined to underline that being part of a small group by itself creates stress.
 This is why pride month and events like these are a big celebration of our difference and used to show others that being LGBTQ is special.